freepe/freepe-info/en/README.md

-# Welcome to FreePe world

 ![](../images/Banner_2.jpg)

----
+# Welcome to FreePe world!

+FreePe wants to give people complete freedom in the fullest sense - the freedom to choose their way of life to the freedom of opinion, freedom to work and live in their pleasure.

-**Below are located links to our groups in social networks and project portals as well as useful materials.
-Happy exploration! **
+Below are located links to our groups in social networks and project portals as well as useful materials.
+Happy exploration!

 | **Social channel** | **FreePe portal** | **Communication** |
 | :---: | :---: | :---: |